ScanGov/docs/_pages/x-content-type-options.md

 - Prevents browsers from MIME-sniffing.
 - Ensures content is rendered as declared (e.g., no misinterpretation of file types).
 - Stops browsers from guessing content types, enhancing security.

-## Guidance

-All government websites must have `X-Content-Type-Options` designated.

 ## Code